In stricken Sahel, Lagarde's words on Greece strike chord

 For Djinia Maman, 40, and her six children, living under a tarp amid straw huts lined with plastic in the Koira Kano camp, financial comparisons and rankings are meaningless in the face of the ineluctable reality of just getting by day-to-day.

-Her husband has left to find work in Cotonou, the coastal capital of neighboring Benin.
+Her husband has left to find work in Cotonou, the coastal capital of neighbouring Benin.

 “There was not enough food where we were, and so we came here ...
 When we are able to find enough food to feed the children, they will be able to go back to school,” she said.